 Predictions can be dicey.
 If there’s one constant in our technology-saturated times, it’s that the changes keep coming—often in unforeseen ways.
-We’ve got enough of 2018 behind us to make a few educated guesses about the trajectory of social media marketing in 2019.
+We’ve got 2018 behind us, and can now make a few educated guesses about the trajectory of social media marketing in 2019.
 So saddle up for a tour of current trends and coming attractions.

 The Natives Are (Still) Social